atsign-foundation/docs.atsign.com/content/docs/atplatform/specification.md

 The `from` verb is used to tell the atServer what atSign you claim to be.
 With the `from` verb, one can connect to one's own atServer or someone else's atServer.
 In both cases, the atServer responds back with a challenge to prove that you are who you claim to be.
 This is part of the authentication mechanism of the atProtocol.

-This authentication mechanism varies based on whether you are connecting to your own atServer (cram) or someone else's atServer (pol).
+This authentication mechanism varies based on whether you are connecting to your own atServer (cram/pkam) or someone else's atServer (pol).

 **Options:**